CAS-Atlantic/python-gc-benchmark/README.md

 The benchmarks feature programs with large demands for memory and are mostly array intensive programs like scientific computing problems, some games and other general programs that are container intensive.

+The memory Information analysed by the suite include:

++ RSS
++ VMS
++ Shared Memory
++ USS and
++ PSS

 The main metric considered is the Resident Set Size(RSS) which is the allocated memory for a program.
 This is chosen because;

 + It is machine-independent.
 Though programs will use more memory on 64-bit machines than 32-bit machines.